How to Use Your Health Insurance for Mental Health Care

 Why is medical coverage for mental health issues complicated?

-What should I keep in mind when trying to choose the right mental health professional?
+How do I choose the right mental health professional?

 What You Can Do if the Insurance Won’t Pay